SaiPranavReddy/url-shortner/README.md

 # URL Shortener Service
-This is a URL Shortening service designed in Next.js, MongoDB
+This is a URL Shortening service designed in Next.js, Express, and MongoDB.